aliunwala/personal-cheat-sheets/javascript/interviewQuestions.md

     ```

 46. Types of design patterns

-    - There are about 26 Patterns currently discovered (I hardly think I will do them all…).
     - 1. Creational: These patterns are designed for class instantiation.
 They can be either class-creation patterns or object-creational patterns.
     - 2. Structural: These patterns are designed with regard to a class's structure and composition.
 The main goal of most of these patterns is to increase the functionality of the class(es) involved, without changing much of its composition.
     - 3. Behavioral: These patterns are designed depending on how one class communicates with others.